hello30190f/OneNoteAlternative/firstPrototype/note/backendDataServer/home.md

 #### backend response(JSON)
 - result code
 - response data
-※ response data could be empty when there is no response data.
+※ the response data could be empty when there is no response data.

 ### dataserver to frontend
 #### server interrupt reqest(JSON)